ofekbarshalom/Python/Fluppy_Bird_AI/README.md

     ```

 3. Add the necessary image files:
-    - Place the bird, pipe, base, and background images in a folder called `imgs` within the project directory.
-Make sure the files are named:
+    - Create a folder named `imgs` in the project directory and place the following files inside it:
       - `bird1.png`
       - `bird2.png`
       - `bird3.png`